-Complications of albinism include physical risks as well as social and emotional challenges.
+Complications of albinism include skin disorders as well as social and emotional challenges.

 One of the most serious complications associated with albinism is the risk of sunburn and skin cancer.